 Lisa-Kaindé: In Richard's study there is a sign that says "No outside realities".
 That is, when we are in the studio we do not think about criticism, nor about people.
 What I do think when I write songs now is that I hear people singing in my head —she sings the chorus of Deadthless: "Whatever happens, whatever happens ... we are deathless" -.
-I hear it, but that's as natural, it's not that I'm thinking "wait, that's not going to be able to sing ...".
+I hear it, but that's natural, it's not that I'm thinking "wait, they not going to be able to sing that...".
 But we try, when we create, not to think about the consequences of what we are creating.
-For me the public is very important too ...
+For me the public is very important too...

 Naomi: Because without them we are nothing.

 Lisa-Kaindé: And the moments of great happiness that we live with Ibeyi have always been with an incredible audience.
 And when you see that the audience knows the songs, and for an hour and a half they let go, they cry, and they dance and they sing... and you see that energy!
 That is the most beautiful thing in the world.
 And the criticism... well, I have to learn that it does not affect me so much...
 Thank God we have very good reviews!

 Naomi (laughing): We have one or two bad out there.
 Not all are good.